howdymary/ETHNYC23/README.md

 # ETHNYC23

 ## About
-This project identifies victims of MEV attacks on ETH Goerli and grants these victims an ERC-721 token that qualifies the holder for a rebate when the holder provides liquidity to a Uniswap v4 pool on Scroll.
+This project identifies victims of MEV attacks on ETH Goerli and grants these victims an ERC-721 token that qualifies the holder to access a token gated Uniswap v4 pool on Scroll.
 Ultimately, this project incentivizes better behavior on Scroll based on a user's historical on chain data on ETH Goerli.

 Design: https://app.pitch.com/app/player/c8d9c39c-6e49-4a21-be66-50decda3e35e/f4bd41d9-fbff-420e-954b-50e8e66e0595